 Before you contact Apple to request a refund for a charge you don't recognize,

-If you don’t recognize the amount on your statement, multiple purchases might be grouped into a single transaction.
+If you don’t recognize the amount on your statement, multiple purchases might be grouped into one charge, even if you made the purchases on different days.
 You might not receive a separate email receipt for each purchase.
 Sometimes the charges appear on your statement a few days after the purchases were made.
+Learn about how purchases are grouped.

 In addition to music, movies, TV shows, stickers, and apps purchases (from the iTunes Store and App Store) that are billed at the time of purchase, your statement might also include in-app purchases, pre-ordered music or movies, and automatically renewing subscriptions.